optic188/react-readuxx-app/README.md

 npm test

 implemented features
-- search for Git hub users by name, exampne john, bill, cheapRoc,technomancy
+- search for Git hub users by name, example: john, cheapRoc, technomancy
 - showing information about current user
 - showing additional info about user, numbers of repos and followers
 - writing simple tests for main component action and reducer